tloen/ericjwang/_posts/2016-07-18-whats-jekyll.md

 ---
-title: Whats Jekyll?
+title: "Whats Jekyll?"
+layout: post
 tag: Jekyll
-layout: post
 ---

 **[Jekyll](http://jekyllrb.com)** is a static site generator, an open-source tool for creating simple yet powerful websites of all shapes and sizes.